dwheelerau/git-howto/README.md

    * The rebase option is a good one because it puts your changes on top of what others have done and maintains a linear history.
-The way that this works is that it incorporates all the changes in your current branch with that of the remote so that you are then able to do a simple fast-foward merge without having two separate histories.
+The way that this works is that it incorporates all the changes in your current branch with that of the remote so that you are then it is posible to do a simple fast-foward merge without having two separate histories.

 **Option 3**: